vmart2260/vmart2260/README.md

 Personal Info:

-- I am (currently) an undergraduate student of Applied Mathematics at the Federal University of Rio de Janeiro
+- I am an undergraduate student of Applied Mathematics at the Federal University of Rio de Janeiro

-- My main interests are Statistics and Mathematical Modelling, particulary applied to Model Development\Validation in Quantitative Finance
+- My main interests are Statistics and Mathematical Modelling, particulary applied to Model Development\Validation.
+I have especial intrest in Quantitative Finance and the particular challenges that the field offers in the forecasting side, as financial data rarely meets any traditional statistical assumptions.

-- I am also interested in Scientific Computing, Science Animations, and other aspects of Quantitative Finance, such as Risk Management and Derivatives Pricing\Hedging
+- I am also interested in Random Graph Theory, Optimal Transport, Science Animations, and other aspects of Quantitative Finance, such as Risk Management and Derivatives Pricing\Hedging.